tart-telescope/tart2ms/README.md

 [![Build Status](https://travis-ci.org/tmolteno/tart2ms.svg?branch=master)](https://travis-ci.org/tmolteno/tart2ms)

 Convert data from a [TART radio telescope](https://tart.elec.ac.nz) to measurement set format.
 This module relies on the excellent dask-ms module as a helper to create the measurement sets.
+This packate requires python-casacore to be installed on your system

 ## Install

+    sudo aptitude install python3-casacore
     sudo pip3 install tart2ms

 ## Examples